 First, to forestall the obvious objections: The transhumanist answer to "what if painful suffering is necessary to learn valuable life lessons?" is "skill issue."

-If you can't figure out how to let shadowmoths out of cocoons without them suffering and dying, maybe you can just invent better biotech until this is no longer possible.
+If you can't figure out how to let shadowmoths out of cocoons without them suffering and dying, maybe you can just invent better biotech until this is no longer necessary.
 In meantime, sure, have some equanimity about it.
 But don't let that equanimity stop you from trying to improve the world.

 But, better biotech might take thousands of years (or, like, at least a decade) to invent, and you might have to deal with a situation in the meanwhile anyway.
 And I do think there is something powerful here about never losing your locus of control.
 And there’s something important about "Sometimes, at least for now, the best way to learn some things involves struggling and figuring things out for yourself.
 Teachers can help point you to the door but you'll have to walk through it yourself."